Kley001/Mathematics-for-Machine-Learning-Linear-Algebra/README.md

 # Mathematics-for-Machine-Learning-Linear-Algebra
-This project contains the tasks completed in the course "Mathematics for Machine Learning Linear Algebra", offered by Coursera.
+This project contains the tasks completed in the course "Mathematics for Machine Learning: Linear Algebra", offered by Coursera.